Psychology

 Common social worker duties include the following:

-Common pyschologist job duties include:
+Common psychologist job duties include:

 You may plan to pursue a particular career based solely on your passion for the subject, but you will probably still want some assurance that there will be jobs available once you finish school.
 In the case of social work and psychology, both are solid career paths with ample opportunities.

-According to the U.S. Bureau of Labor Statistics (BLS), overall employment of social workers is expected to 9 percent through 2031 — that’s faster than the average for all occupations nationwide.
-Mental health and substance abuse roles are also projected to rise substantially in that time frame, with a growth rate of 11 percent.
+According to the U.S. Bureau of Labor Statistics (BLS), overall employment of social workers is expected to increase 7 percent by 2032.
+Mental health and substance abuse social work roles are projected to rise substantially in that time frame, with a growth rate of 11 percent.
+There is also a stable job market for psychologists.
+Overall employment of psychologists is projected to grow 6 percent by 2032, with similar rates for clinical, counseling, and school psychologist specialties.

 Some experts hypothesize demand for psychology services will increase particularly for two groups: aging populations and those within schools.
 As the population ages, additional services can help people deal with the mental and physical changes that occur as they grow older.
 And as more people become aware of the connection between mental health and learning, school psychologists’ expertise will be in high demand.
+Many school districts are adding wellness centers staffed by psychologists and counselors to respond to the surge of student anxiety and depression exacerbated by the pandemic.

 Is your future in social work or psychology?